Activist investor Relational reports stake in B/E Aerospace

-NEW YORK May 15 Activist investment firm Relational Investors LLC reported a 3.5 percent stake in B/E Aerospace Inc on Thursday and said it will monitor the company's ongoing process to evaluate strategic alternatives to maximize shareholder value.
+NEW YORK Activist investment firm Relational Investors LLC reported a 3.5 percent stake in B/E Aerospace Inc (BEAV.O) on Thursday and said it will monitor the company's ongoing process to evaluate strategic alternatives to maximize shareholder value.

 The announcement was widely seen as signaling it had already received an approach or was in detailed talks with a potential buyer, but people familiar with the matter told Reuters that B/E was not in advanced talks with any party.